Mr. Piyasvasti Amranand

 President & Chief Executive Officer

-On behalf of the Board of Directors, we wish to express our sincere appreciation to all our stakeholders for their excellent support and trust in PTT Group over the years.
-Please rest assured that the Board, executives, and all employees will remain committed to dedicating themselves to their missions so that PTT may remain The Pride and Treasure of Thailand.
+On behalf of the Board of Directors, we are sincerely grateful to the shareholders and all stakeholders for their trust in and support to PTT’s operations.
+Please rest assured that the Board, the management, and all employees will remain as committed as ever to carrying out their missions so that PTT will always remain the Pride and Treasure of Thailand.